wallarm/product-documentation/docs/4.6/fast/en/poc/jenkins-plugin.md

 ## Step 2: Adding Steps of Recording and Testing

-> #### Info:: Configured workflow
->
+!!! info "Configured workflow"
-> Further instructions will require the configured Jenkins workflow to correspond to one of the following points:
+    Further instructions will require the configured Jenkins workflow to correspond to one of the following points:

-> - Test automation must be implemented.
+        * Test automation must be implemented.
 In this case, the [request recording](#adding-the-step-of-request-recording) and [security testing](#adding-the-step-of-security-testing) steps will be added.
-> - Set of baseline requests must be recorded.
+        * Set of baseline requests must be recorded.
 In this case, the [security testing](#adding-the-step-of-security-testing) step will be added.

 ### Adding the Step of Request Recording